mdolbear/code-samples/README.md

 $ kubectl port-forward prometheus-deployment-7c8fdf9b89-wsbx5 9090:9090 -n monitoring

+Note that this port forward mechanism can also be used to get directly at services that were created above, but the ingress is normally used for that.

 Now log into http://localhost:9090
 If you go to Status->Service Discovery and click on kubernetes-service-endpoints